Notre Dame Fighting Irish take on the Marist Red Foxes on 3-game skid - WTOP News

 South Bend, Indiana; Friday, 8 p.m.
 EST

+The Red Foxes are 4-2 on the road.
+Marist averages 12.1 turnovers per game and is 2-2 when turning the ball over less than opponents.

-Notre Dame is shooting 39.3% from the field this season, 0.3 percentage points higher than the 39.0% Marist allows to opponents.
-Marist averages 68.4 points per game, 0.9 more than the 67.5 Notre Dame gives up.
+Notre Dame averages 62.8 points per game, 2.4 more points than the 60.4 Marist allows.
+Marist has shot at a 47.3% rate from the field this season, 4.8 percentage points higher than the 42.5% shooting opponents of Notre Dame have averaged.

-TOP PERFORMERS: Markus Burton is averaging 15.5 points and 3.6 assists for the Fighting Irish.
-J.R.
-Konieczny is averaging 10.8 points over the last 10 games for Notre Dame.
+TOP PERFORMERS: Braeden Shrewsberry is shooting 26.8% from beyond the arc with 1.7 made 3-pointers per game for the Fighting Irish, while averaging 7.5 points.
+Markus Burton is averaging 14.2 points, 3.6 assists and 1.5 steals over the past 10 games for Notre Dame.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.